zammad/zammad-admin-documentation/integrations/clearbit.rst

 Clearbit
 ========

-With our LDAP-Integration, you can easily enrich the information provided by Zammad.
+With our Clearbit integration, you can easily enrich the information provided by Zammad.
 If the customers or agents email address is known to Clearbit, it will share all information it has regarding the user with Zammad.
 Those information can include the following:

 * Avatar
 * Address information
-* Website-Information
+* Website information
 * A BIO (as Note by default)

 If needed, you can add further custom objects and add mappings to them, so the clearbit information can be filled within the database.